ara3d/bim-open-schema/README.md

-# Ara3D Revit Schema
+# Revit Schema

-Ara 3D Revit Schema is a joint project to define a standard for structured schema for BIM data represented within Revit.
+Revit Schema is a joint project to define a standard for structured schema for BIM data represented within Revit.

 ## Why Schemas Matter